 Internal auditing and ISO certification share a mutually beneficial relationship, complementing each other, but how exactly do they achieve this?

 Internal auditing is critical in ensuring businesses comply with relevant industry standards.
-ISO certification provides the framework a company should implement to ensure compliance with internationally recognised standards.
-The two processes go together to ensure the organisation meets the quality criterion it strives to achieve.
+ISO certification provides the framework a company should implement to ensure compliance with internationally recognized standards.
+The two processes go together to ensure the organization meets the quality criterion it strives to achieve.
 ISO certification gives businesses a tangible display of quality that speaks volumes to customers and stakeholders.